dbrugne/donut/README.md

 **Chat**
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
-- [ ] Implement async series/waterfall in socket code
+- [ ] Correct room:in for user that "reconnect"
 - [ ] Replace room:out by user:disconnect on socket disconnection
 - Room/onetoone history step 2
+  - [ ] Cleanup history retrieving in welcome and open/join.
+Send last-24h activity < 500 events
   - [ ] Add Skype link to load more history
   - [ ] Implement in user:open process